yunake/dotfiles/README.md

 - Darwin: add terminal colors configs
 - Darwin: audit and add other configs
 - WSL: vim fix copy-paste to system clipboard
-- WSL: tmux hotkeys: v to enter vim mode, v to select, y to copy
 - WSL: tmux copy-paste to system clipboard works in Windows Terminal but not in Alacritty
 - WSL: alacritty add config to chezmoi
 - WSL: alacritty & Windows Terminal fix colors. visual selection in vim